 Much of NELM’s funding comes from other congregations because, as a church, it doesn’t qualify for federal or tribal funding.
 Leadership is developing a separate nonprofit entity to give them access to community service funding and grants not accessible to churches.

-Founded in response to community prayer and with the blessing of tribal leaders, NELM was built on five donated acres and is the only Lutheran church in the entire Navajo Nation.
-As the community hub, if there is something that needs to be done to help Rock Point, NELM makes it happen.
+Founded in response to community prayer and with the blessing of tribal leaders, NELM was built on five donated acres.
+As the community hub, if there is something that needs to be done to help Rock Point, NELM is known for making it happen.

 “This is how we take care of our relatives.
 We don’t ask them if they’re Christians or not. … You take care of whoever’s in need. … That generosity has always been in our culture as Indigenous people,” Yazzie explained.
 “We’ve always been generous. … Whether it meant that’s the last piece of bread that you were going to give to somebody or the last piece of meat to the family.
 We don’t have a large budget, but we do what we can to take care of our neighbors.”